 Many insurance companies will cover genetic counseling and/or genetic testing.
 Your doctor’s office may need to obtain pre-authorization from the insurance company for you to obtain coverage.
 If you are covered by an insurance company, you can contact the company regarding your coverage and any pre-authorization that may be needed.
-If you do not have insurance, or if you are covered by Medicare or Medicaid, you can contact our office at 859-257-4488 with your questions regarding coverage.
+If you do not have insurance, or if you are covered by Medicare or Medicaid, you can contact our office at 859-323-2222 with your questions regarding coverage.
 To help determine whether your insurance will cover genetic counseling,

 Federal law (Genetic Information Nondiscrimination Act) makes it illegal for health insurers to use genetic information to deny insurance coverage, change the terms of coverage or increase individual premiums.
 If you have concerns about the effect of genetic testing on your insurance, they will be addressed during the genetic counseling appointment.

 We will not release information about your hereditary cancer risk assessment to anyone other than you and your referring physician without your prior written consent.

 If you think genetic counseling might be helpful to you, discuss it with your doctor.